sudhanshu456/TinkerPilot/docs-site/docs/references/cli-reference.md

 ---
 TinkerPilot provides a powerful Command Line Interface (CLI) to interact with its features directly from your terminal.

-If you have a global installation, use `tp` from any directory.
-If developing locally, you can use `cd backend && source .venv/bin/activate && python -m cli.main <cmd>`.

 ## General Features

 ### `ask`